keithmcnulty/wikifacts/README.md

 cowsay::say(wiki_randomfact())
 #>
 #>  --------------
-#> Here's some news from 22 July 2015.
-The United States and Cuba restore full diplomatic relations after 54 years.
+#> Did you know that a DV4 electric dustcart (example pictured) continued to run after being hit by a bomb during the Second World War?
 (Courtesy of Wikipedia)
 #>  --------------
 #>     \
 #>       \